shuangqiu123/UniMelb-Data-Science/README.md

 - Probability is a big jump (if you didn't do Real Analysis or AM1/AM2) so prepare to grind
 - Have yet to find anything bad about the lecturers / lectures and content
 - Yao-Ban is the best lecturer (you'll have him for LSM)
-- ngl Heejung is still new to lecturing and is honestly lazy.
-Hopefully she'll take the feedback into account and improve over the years (just you wait until you see the 2019 exam lmao f)
+- **UPDATE: ngl Heejung is still new to lecturing and is honestly lazy.
+Hopefully she'll take the feedback into account and improve over the years (just you wait until you see the 2019 exam lmao f)**

 ## Final Tips
 - I highly recommend you go learn LaTeX, which can be easily done through www.overleaf.com.
 Not only does it make your assignments look amazing, it's a great way of making great notes and reports (which employers love)